[Skip to Content]

 Categories 27 through 32

-General instructions: Content may have appeared on traditional radio or television stations.
+General instructions: Content may have appeared on commercial or noncommercial radio or television stations.
 Submit audio and video files, or a URL to the full package as it aired.
 In instances where more than one person contributed to the report, entrant must have had an equal or the major role in creating/delivering the broadcast.
 Digital podcasts should be entered in Category 36.
 Podcast in the Web and Social Media division.

 27. On-the-scene Report